Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Representation of Frugal Splitting Operators

 \subsection{Example of a Representation}

-The process of finding representations of frugal splitting operators is quite straightforward.
-Roughly speaking it is as follows: select a primal index; apply Moreau's identity to all backward steps that do not correspond to the primal index; explicitly define the results of the forward evaluations and backward steps; rearrange and identify the primal-dual operator and the generalized primal-dual resolvent representation.
-We demonstrate the process on the three operator splitting of Davis--Yin \cite{davisThreeOperatorSplittingScheme2017} which encodes the zeros of $A_1 + A_2 + A_3$ where $A = (A_1,A_2,A_3) \in \ops_3^{\{2\}}$ as the fixed points of the operator
+The process of finding a representation of a frugal splitting operator is quite straightforward and follows the procedure indicated in Step \cref{itm:proof:thm:iff-representation:rep} of the proof of \cref{thm:iff-representation}.
+We demonstrate the process on the three operator splitting of Davis and Yin \cite{davisThreeOperatorSplittingScheme2017} which encodes the zeros of $A_1 + A_2 + A_3$ where $A = (A_1,A_2,A_3) \in \ops_3^{\{2\}}$ as the fixed points of the operator

-In order for fixed point iterations of $T_{A}$ to always be convergent it is further required that $A_2$ is cocoercive and that the step-size $\gamma$ is sufficiently small.
-However, we leave the convergence analysis of frugal splitting operators to \cref{sec:conv}.

-To find a representation, we first choose the primal index $p$ in the representation $(p,M,N,U,V)$.
+\ifdefined\shortversion \else In order for fixed point iterations of $T_{A}$ to always be convergent it is further required that $A_2$ is cocoercive and that the step-size $\gamma$ is sufficiently small.
+However, we leave the convergence analysis of frugal splitting operators to \cref{sec:conv}. \fi Consider the evaluation of $T_{A}z$ where $z\in \Hprim$.
+We first choose the primal index $p$ in the representation $(p,M,N,U,V)$.
 Since it is required that $p \notin \{2\}$ we have the choice of either $p = 1$ or $p = 3$.
 We choose $p = 3$.
 Applying Moreau's identity to the resolvents of $A_i$ for all $i \neq p$ (in this case only $\resolv_{\gamma A_1}$) and defining the result of each forward and backward step yields

 Rearranging the first three lines such that we only have $z$ on the left and $y_1$, $y_2$ and $y_3$ and unscaled operators on the right yields

 If we define $y = (y_1,y_2,y_3)$, we see that the first three lines can be written as